tkmnet/mpido/README.md

 (Anywhere you want to put it.)

 # Usage
-Insert `mpido` to top of you command.
+Just insert `mpido` to top of your command.
 ```
 $ seq 1 10 | xargs -n 1 -I '{}' -P 6 mpido sh -c 'echo -n {}:; hostname'
 2:g0176.local